 scroll ⬇️ to get the free sewing pattern & tutorial

-Let’s talk about the detail of this little Ba Nana Monkey Key Pouch pattern, it measures around 4.5″ W x 3.75″ H, excluding the lobster claw clasp at the top of the key pouch.
-The key pouch can easily hold up to 8 normal keys, fully hidden inside and feeling cozy in there too 😀.
-Besides, this pouch pattern comes with a pocket at the back with a flap-closure, you may keep some small change in there as emergency money.
+Let’s talk about the details of this little Ba Nana Monkey Key Pouch pattern.
+It measures around 4.5″ W x 3.75″ H, excluding the lobster claw clasp at the top of the key pouch.
+The key pouch can easily hold up to 8 standard keys, fully hidden inside and feeling cozy there, too 😀.
+Besides, this pouch pattern comes with a pocket at the back with a flap closure; you may keep some small changes in there as emergency money.

-The main materials are fabric (I used yarn-dyed fabric, just in case you want to know), felt and batting, black button eyes, a snap button for the pocket at the back, a keyring, lobster claw clasp connected to a leather cord.
-Get more details in the pouch pattern section on the other items and their quantity you will need to sew this.
+The main materials are fabric (I used yarn-dyed fabric, just in case you want to know), felt and batting, black button eyes, a snap button for the pocket at the back, a keyring, and a lobster claw clasp connected to a leather cord.
+Get more details on the other items in the pouch pattern section and the quantity you will need to sew this.

-Often, I received photos from crafters to show me their version of work (thank you for showing me, I really love to see as many as you could show).
-I have some interesting feedback saying that they can’t make the animals look exactly like mine.
-No worries if they don’t look the same; no two handmade looks the same even from my own hand, and this is the beauty of handmade.
-Your creation has your own style and character, which makes it unique.
-I always encourage my followers to go wild with my patterns; as wild as you can, you will be able to soon come out with your own design.
+I often receive photos from crafters showing their versions of my work (thank you for sharing; I love seeing as many as possible).
+I have received some feedback saying that they can’t make the animals look exactly like mine.
+No worries if they don’t look the same; no two handmade items look identical, not even from my own hand, and that’s the beauty of handmade.
+Your creation has your style and character, making it unique.
+I always encourage my followers to get creative with my patterns; the more creative, the sooner you’ll come up with your own design.

-Put lots of love and patience in your handmade, do it slowly and don’t rush, don’t get angry, enjoy every moment of the togetherness.
+Put lots of love and patience in your handmade, do it slowly and don’t rush, don’t get angry, and enjoy every moment of the togetherness.
 That’s my principle of handmade.
-Now you know why I seldom sell my handmade, as I don’t make them in bulk, and each of them has my blessing in it.
+Now you know why I seldom sell my handmade items, as I don’t make them in bulk, and each of them has my blessing.
 I somewhat giveaway to some I love and care about.
 Money is beyond this relationship.

-If you would like to make Ba Nana Monkey into coin purse, you may follow the instruction of Cherry Bunny, Boston Terrier, and Jack Russell coin purse method.
+If you would like to make Ba Nana Monkey into a coin purse, you may follow the instructions of Cherry Bunny, Boston Terrier, and Jack Russell’s coin purse method.
 The key pouch and the coin purse share the same pouch base.

 And, if you are after other monkey patterns, here are more for you: Marcho sock monkey, Kimira crochet monkey, Daikichi crochet monkey, and Chi-Chai Monchan Monkey Purse.